 In addition to impaired mobility, Parkinson’s can make seemingly simple tasks like brushing teeth and eating very difficult.
 But staying as independent as possible is important for your older adult’s self-esteem and well-being.

-Assistive devices like dressing aids, shower chairs, and reacher grabbers can allow older adults to accomplish more tasks on their own.
+Assistive devices such as dressing aids, shower chairs, and reacher grabbers can help older adults accomplish more tasks on their own.
 Plus, there are products that are designed specifically for Parkinson’s that counteract symptoms like tremors and contracture.
 For example, spoons for people with Parkinson’s are specially designed to make feeding oneself easier and less messy.

 As Parkinson’s worsens over time, “freezing episodes” may happen.
 This is where your older adult will literally stop everything they are doing (“freeze”) and be unable to move.

-For example, they could be walking through a room, getting to a doorway, and then not be able to move forward through it.
+For example, they could be walking through a room, approaching a doorway, and then unable to move forward.
 Freezing episodes are confusing and dangerous because they can lead to falls.

 - Asking your older adult to shift weight from one leg to the other